enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/quartz_knot.md

 }
 ```

-Aha, a Knot based on Nether Quartz crystals!
+Aha, a [Knot](^trickster:items/knots) based on Nether Quartz crystals!
 It seems more than just gems can be turned into mana containers.

 This one however, has a rather abysmal capacity, on par with its Amethyst sibling.
-Its natural recharge rate is also barely at the levels of an Emerald Knot.
+Its natural recharge rate is also pitifully at the levels of an Emerald Knot of its same capacity.
 Not terrible, but definitely not great.

 ;;;;;

 It seems to have one redeeming quality though.
-Augmenting a [Ploy of Receipt](!trickster:ploys/message#3) with a slot as a second argument, it is possible to listen
+Augmenting a [Ploy of Receipt](^trickster:ploys/message#3) with a slot as a second argument, it is possible to listen
 for messages from an item.